qingyang0506/Github-User-Search/README.md

 ```
 npm/yarn start
 ```
+if you see server start successful that means correct

-4.start another terminal and direct into the memo folder
+4.start another terminal and direct into the Github-user-search folder

 5.Then execute the following command